johannesPettersson80/codesys-api/INSTALLATION_GUIDE.md

 ### Service Fails to Start

 1. Check the `codesys_api_service.log` file for error messages
-2. Verify the path to CODESYS.exe is correct in `HTTP_SERVER.py`
+2. Verify the path to CODESYS.exe is correct in the server file (`HTTP_SERVER.py` or `HTTP_SERVER_PY3.py`)
 3. Ensure all required Python packages are installed
 4. Check Windows Event Viewer for service-related errors
+5. Make sure you're using the correct Python version (2.7 or 3.x) with the appropriate scripts
+6. If using Python 3.x, ensure you're using `windows_service_py3.py` instead of `windows_service.py`

 ### API Returns Errors